jungr-ait/snippets/qt-creator.md

 # Qt creator

 The experience has shown that it is hard to find a good and free IDE for CMake/C++ and/or ROS projects.
 Fortunately Qt Creator is a real option and makes live easier.
 It is fast and works like a charm with CMake based projects.
-Syntax highlighting, code completion, refactoring, code navigation, snippets, FakeVIM, Beautifier, debugging, deploying, remote debugging, cross-compilation, Qt based applications, version control, color shemes, etc. are just a fiew highlights.
+Syntax highlighting, code completion, refactoring, code navigation, snippets, FakeVIM, Beautifier, debugging, deploying, remote debugging, cross-compilation, Qt based applications, version control, color shemes, etc. are just a few highlights.

 ## Installation